lowjenhui/autocompaste-html/readme.txt

 There is also a break screen which correctly sets the start time of the next trial when participants resume the experiment after a break.

+Main experiment only:
 	Ctrl-C has been disabled when participants the trial technique is ACP.
+	Check is made for blank answers.

 Thank you!